drunsinn/yaews/README.md

 # Hardware

-## DHT22/AM2302
+## BME 280
-The DAT-Pin of the DHT22 sensor is connected to GPIO0.
-This corresponds to D3 on the NodeMCU Amica board.
+This sensor is connected via the i2c bus. busline SCL is on D1 busline SDA is on D2
+Change the slave address in BoardConfig.h to the configuration of the SDO pin.

 # Dependencies